 AJ: I was one of four people in class, closest to the window.
 It’s a tiny studio so as the class was ending, everyone was waiting to get into the studio.
 They were all just staring through the window at me shaking away in a plank hold on the plate!

-So that’s really what inspired our fitness as a couple, we were just trying a bunch of different things.
+So that’s really what inspired our gym couple goals, we were just trying a bunch of different things.
 Amy fell in love with Barry’s Bootcamp and begged me to take some classes there.

 As someone who didn’t really enjoy running, the idea of getting on a treadmill and running at high speeds at a high incline was not interesting to me.
 But, I ended up taking a couple of classes.
 I did not really like them, but Amy is very persuasive…

 AJ: …and her persistence started to pay off!
 I started going more regularly to Barry’s while pushing myself on the treadmill.

 We actually enjoy one of the tougher trainers there because he really focuses on runs.
 As I started to see my run speeds pick up and feel a lot better on the treadmill, I was like, “Hey, what would be a fun challenge for us?”
 That’s when that half marathon bubbled up to the surface again.
 So we decided to finally just do it and signed up for it.

 Amy: When it came to running the race, what really helped us bond together as a couple was having that shared goal and shared milestone to work towards and work on together.
 We trained together on our long runs before the race.
 We wouldn’t run together during the week because I travel a lot for work, but, we would do it on weekends.

 It was really, really good for just bonding time.
 For me it was like, “Ooh, I have a captive audience and I can talk about whatever I want to talk about for 2-hours!”
 We talked a lot.
 Plus, it forced us to go to bed earlier on the weekends and not go out as much.